 According to the UNCTAD indices of Inward FDI Performance and Potential, the United States leads in investment potential but ranks much lower in its FDI relative to GDP (figure III.4 and table II.1).
 Indeed the country's performance position has weakened over the past decade.
-This asymmetry may be explained by the
+This asymmetry may be explained by the a Ranked on the basis of the magnitude of 2001 FDI flows.

 Figure III.1.
-Developed countries: FDI flows, top 10 countries, 2000 and 2001^a (Billions of dollars)
+Developed countries: FDI flows, top 10 countries, 2000 and 2001a (Billions of dollars)